Oenologist

 Grand Prix du Vin Suisse

-The Grand Prix du Vin Suisse is the largest Swiss wine award with over 3,000 wines from 500 producers in 18 cantons.
+The Grand Prix du Vin Suisse evaluates wines from 500 producers from 18 cantons – over 3,000 wines are included.

 World champion Ambassadeur red